wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 One would have to answer yes to have any hope of preserving one's world.

 But to share it?
 It may be impossible.
-It would require that at some time, in some place, across an unfathomable distance of spacetime, the perceptive field of an other would finally intersect with the path of the wave.
+It would require that at some time, in some place, across an unfathomable distance of spacetime, the perceptive field of an other would finally intersect with the path of the wave and be able to interpret its full meaning.
 A ridiculously unlikely event if there ever was one.

 But what else could one do?
 The desire to share the warmth of a Sun is not extinguished, even long after its own flames have.